OAuth 2.0 - Device flow

 The device flow is designed for devices that either do not have access to a browser or have limited input capabilities.
 This flow allows users to share specific data with an application while keeping their usernames, passwords, and other information private.

-How to implement the device-flow
+How to implement the device flow

-Register the client ID at Identify
+Register the OAuth20/OIDC application in Identify

-From the Safewhere Admin application list, you can create an OAuth2.0 application, then open its sub tabs and update the following:
+From the Safewhere Admin application list, you can create an OAuth 2.0 application, then open its sub tabs and update the following:

 - On its connection tab: